futurejones/balena-etcher-arm/etcher-build/README.md

 5. Patch Build Files
 ```
-# disable tiffutil in the Makefile as this is a Mac only app and will cause the build to fail
-sed -i 's/tiffutil/#tiffutil/g' Makefile
 # restrict output to .deb package only to save build time
 sed -i 's/TARGETS="deb rpm appimage"/TARGETS="deb"/g' scripts/resin/electron/build.sh
 ```